FlashWebIT/Bucharest-Constanta-GTFS-Realtime-Vehicle-Positions/README.md

-# Iasi GTFS Realtime Vehicle Positions
+# Bucharest & Constanța GTFS Realtime Vehicle Positions
 Convert public GPS data for the Iași city to industry-standard GTFS-Realtime protocol buffer

 1. Clone and change directory